SangeethaKannas/web-engineer-syllabus/README.md

 — learn how to merge others code into yours
 - learn how to resolve merge conflicts
-— learn how to create a pull request to get feedback on your changes
-- contribute to opensource on GitHub
+— learn how to create a pull request to get feedback on your changes — lcontribute to opensource on GitHub
+— lLearn about NPM and Node

 - learn JavaScript
-— learn loops, control statements, data structures like array and object — learn asynchronous programming, Promises, async/await, the event loop
+— learn loops, control statements, data structures like array and object — learn asynchronous programming, Promises, Fetch API and ajaz — async/await, the event loop
+— Event listeners, ES6+
+— Classes, Array Methods, Scoping, Hoisting, Closures

 - learn internet fundamentals
 — learn HTTP vs HTTPS